Michigan Expungement attorney

 Michigan’s Expungement Law

-The Michigan expungement law for setting aside a criminal conviction, MCL 780.621, has experienced multiple changes over the last few years.
+The Michigan expungement law for setting aside a criminal conviction, MCL 780.621, has experienced multiple changes over the course of the last five to ten years.

-Michigan's Expungement Law has undergone an additional change with Public Act 336.
-These latest changes in the Michigan expungement law are effective on March 14, 2017.
+Michigan's Expungement Law underwent an additional change with Public Act 336.
+This change opened up more opportunities for expungement in the State of Michigan and became effective on March 14, 2017.

-NOTE: For the purpose of the Michigan expungement law, the following, whether a misdemeanor or a felony, are to be considered misdemeanor convictions to determine whether a Michigan resident is eligible for an expugement:
+NOTE: For the purpose of the Clean Slate expungement law, the following, whether a misdemeanor or a felony, are to be considered misdemeanor convictions to determine whether a Michigan resident is eligible for an expugement:

 (a) a Minor In Possession of Alcohol (MIP) conviction that was deferred and dismissed under MCL 436.1703